 Which war games are worth your time?
-It’s a tricky question to answer since war is sort of the default around here.
+It’s a tricky question to answer since war is sort of the default here in the world of PC gaming.
 The fighting in Counter-Strike will never cease, and Call of Duty will always find another geopolitical reason to nurture conflict.
-PC games are, as Turbine’s cancelled MOBA put it, in a state of Infinite Crisis.
+PC games are, as DC Comics eloquently once put, in a state of Infinite Crisis.

-We’ve chosen to dig out the games that don’t use war as a convenient backdrop, but treat it as a serious theme deserving of examination.
-Some of these greats recreate historical catastrophes in pedantic yet moving detail, while others concern aliens and wizards, but nonetheless simulate something real about the struggles of wartime.
+We’ve chosen to dig out the war games that don’t use conflict as a convenient backdrop, but treat it as a serious theme deserving of examination.
+Some of these greats recreate historical catastrophes in pedantic yet moving detail, while others concern fantastic beasts and wizards, but nonetheless simulate something real about the struggles of wartime.

-There are some political climates under which you don’t really want to play DEFCON.
+There are some political climates under which you don’t really want to play war games like DEFCON.
 This is perhaps the bleakest way you can while away an evening on Steam with your friends.
-Inspired by 1983’s cinematic cult classic Wargames, it’s a multiplayer strategy oddity which pulls on the paranoia and high stakes of the Cold War – casting you as a general playing with the lives of millions in an underground bunker.
+Inspired by 1983’s cinematic cult classic Wargames, DEFCON is one of the oddeststrategy gamesaround, utilising multiplayer to pull on the paranoia and high stakes of the Cold War.

 Alliances form fast and break down quicker in the wake of terrible betrayals.
 But if you do it right, you’ll manage to exterminate your opponent’s civilian population while saving your own.
 Hooray?

 Authenticity is a questionable ask for all the best war games – how can any immaculately recreated battlefield capture the experience of living through its horrors?
 The first Brothers in Arms made a great go of it, telling the true story of a parachute infantry regiment in the United States’ 101st Airborne Division, dropped behind enemy lines on D-Day.